tdg2-org/scripts/README.md

               an existing BD tcl script named "top_bd_<cfg-name>".
 BD project will be generated with name "PRJ_<cfg-name>". output_products/image folder will be "output_products_<cfg-name>".

+-sim        : generate vivado project for simulation only. use with -name.
 ```

 ## Examples / Quick copies